Seagate/cortx-s3server/docs/design/object-protection.md

 Note: we make it disabled by default for dev environment because range reads is a valid feature and we need it available in dev env by default.

+## Range Read behavior

+If DI check is enabled (and range reads disabled), GET Object for range read request will return HTTP error 401, `OperationNotSupported`.

+Requests which are returning HTTP header `Accept-Ranges` (like Get Object request), before the fix were returning `Accept-Ranges: bytes`.
+Now, with DI enabled (and range reads disabled) will return `Accept-Ranges: none`.
+If DI is disabled (and range reads enabled) will return `Accept-Ranges: bytes` -- as before.